gborn/Whatsapp_Chat_Analysis/README.md

 # Topic Modelling and Visualization of WhatsApp Conversations

-A web app to visualize various metrics of one-to-one or group conversations of WhatsApp chats.
+A web app to visualize various plots related to one-to-one and group conversations of WhatsApp chats.
 To get started, export a WhatsApp conversation from your phone, and upload it in the app.

 ## Deployment
 Project is deployed in heroku at [https://chatresults.herokuapp.com/](https://chatresults.herokuapp.com/)